 - Food intolerance.

-- Medications such as metformin, antibiotics, and laxative abuse.
+- Medications such as metformin, antibiotics, and laxatives abused.

 - Inflammatory bowel diseases such as Crohn’s disease and ulcerative colitis.

-- Other causes such as endocrinal diseases, intestinal malignancy, radiotherapy, …etc.
+- Other causes include endocrinal diseases, intestinal malignancy, radiotherapy, …etc.

 1. Irritable bowel syndrome.

 Irritable bowel syndrome is a functional disease affecting your digestive system.
 The main feature of IBS is recurrent abdominal pain associated with bowel habit changes.